 Sautéed Brussel Sprouts with Smoked Ham and Toasted Pecans

 - 2 tablespoons unsalted butter

-- one 1/8-inch-thick slice smoked ham, coarsely chopped
+- 1 slice smoked ham, 1/8-inch-thick slice, coarsely chopped

 Serves 8 to 10